Sales Strategy

 The Real Cost of an SDR (It's More Than Salary)

 When you hire an SDR, you're not just paying their salary.
-The fully loaded cost includes base salary ($55-75K), benefits and taxes (add 25-30%), tools like CRM, dialer, email platforms, and data subscriptions ($500-1,500/month), plus management overhead - roughly 10-15% of a sales manager's time.
-Add it all up and you're looking at $80-120K per year per SDR.
+The fully loaded cost includes base salary ($50-60K, with a median of $56K according to Bridge Group's 2025 SDR benchmarks), benefits and taxes (25-30%), tools including CRM, dialer, email platforms, and data subscriptions ($3,000-$8,400/year), plus management overhead - typically 10-15 hours per week of a manager's time valued at $10,000-$25,000 annually.
+Add it all up and you're looking at $98,000-$173,000 per year per SDR (Martal Group, 2025).

 And they only work 8 hours a day, 5 days a week.
 Leads coming in at 11pm on a Saturday?
 They wait until Monday.
 Your competitor with AI-powered qualification responds in seconds.